 As for the hypocrisy thing, I’ve had buyers almost screaming at me on handover that the used car they agreed to buy has got semi-worn tires, even though they saw them that way when they did the deal.
 A lot seem to assume a dealer will put a set of new tires on for free, even though it was never mentioned as part of the deal.

 The hypocrisy then kicks in when you go to get their trade-in and it doesn’t have the service history they said it has and one or more of the tires is now below the legal limit.

 I’ve even had a customer in the past come in to buy a new car and their trade has a set of almost new tires on, but when they came to collect their new car and leave their old one a couple of weeks later the new tires their trade had on had been swapped for a set of barely legal ones.

 They’d borrowed a set of wheels from a friend to fit onto their car when they came to do the deal, but they swapped them back for the old, worn ones when it came to the handover.
 Guess who didn’t get their new car that day until they paid for a set of new tires their trade-in had been valued with?

 It doesn’t matter how well you have prepared and maintained your car if you are asking an unrealistic price for it.
 Before you put your car up for sale anywhere you need to check what the going rate is for a vehicle like yours that’s the same age and has a similar amount of miles on the odometer.

 You no longer need a subscription to an expensive trade used car guide to be able to accurately value the vehicle you want to sell.
-Here’s a video I recorded that explains and illustrates exactly how to determine what the right price is for the vehicle you are selling so you price it to sell.
+But one thing that always remains true is that even if you know how to get your car ready to sell, it won’t matter if you ask far too much for it.

 7. A little tip about tires and rims